 It is extremely helpful is you have a turntable that you can spin as you ice the cake.
 The higher the better.
 I have one very tall, heavy duty metal turntable and also a smaller one as well.
 This Cake Turntable should work just fine for you.

 I had to practice making the hearts before adding them to my cake.
-First I practiced on a piece of wax paper, and then I practiced on a glass, as if I was piping on the cake.
-To make the hearts, I used a Wilton Tip #12 Round.
-It is nice if you have more than one so you don’t have to wash it out every time.
+First I practiced on a piece of parchment paper, and then I practiced on a glass, as if I was piping on the cake.
+I found it was very helpful to do this before actually applying it to my cake.
+And if you need that frosting, you can just scrape it back into your piping bag.

 Start by making a tear drop shape.
 Squeeze the piping bag until it makes a circle and then slowly pull down as you ease the pressure and swiftly pull it away.
 Once you are ready to add to you cake, follow a few simple steps.